Christian-Palmroos/PyOnset/README.rst

     Automatically finds the onset time with the respective uncertainty for all of the chosen energy channels.
 The onset times and     uncertainties therein will be saved to the class attribute ``onset_statistics``, and used by the ``VDA()``-method.

 *  ``set_custom_channel_energies()``
     In case of custom input data, the low and high boundaries of the energy channels must be manually given to the class.
-Otherwise e.g., ´VDA()´ method can not run.
+Otherwise e.g., ``VDA()`` method can not run.

 *  ``VDA()``
     Performs velocity dispersion analysis to the onset times found by ``onset_statistics_per_channel()``-method.